AlfredOfficial/VueAxiosAPI/README.md

 ## Usage

 - The main component `List.vue` uses Axios to fetch posts and displays them in a styled table.
-- Styles for the table are in `List.css` and imported into `List.vue`.
+- Styles for the table are in the `List.vue`.

 ## Customization